 To create a notebook, click the Insert tab on the ribbon, and click the New Notebook button .
 Alternatively, open the Catalog pane, browse to your project directory, right-click a folder, and select New > Notebook .

-The notebook opens in a user interface similar to the standard Jupyter Notebook, with the New button , the Save button , and the Interrupt Kernel button located on the ArcGIS Pro Notebook tab.
-The Notebook ribbon appears automatically when the Notebook view is open.
-See the Jupyter Notebook user interface documentation for details on how to interact with Jupyter Notebooks.
+A notebook opens in a user interface that resembles a Jupyter Notebook.
+Some options including the New and Save buttons are found on the Notebook ribbon.
+The Notebook ribbon is available when a Notebook view is open and selected.
+See the Jupyter Notebook user interface documentation for more information on how to use Jupyter Notebooks.

 The Notebook view help menu provides a tour of the Jupyter Notebook user interface, keyboard shortcuts, Markdown, and other relevant topics.